Applied Data Research: First software patent

 ADR received the first patent issued for a computer program, a sorting system, on April 23, 1968.
 The program was developed by Martin Goetz.
 In this effort, ADR enlisted support of the Association of Data Processing Service Organizations (ADAPSO), which argued that being able to patent software innovations was vital to smaller companies being able to succeed in the market against larger companies, who would otherwise be able to imitate a product and bundle it as a free addition to their other offerings.

 ADR IBM lawsuit

 ADR instigated litigation in Federal Court against IBM with accusations that IBM was "retarding the growth of the independent software industry" and "monopolizing the software industry", leading to IBM's famous unbundling of software and services in 1969.
 Legal actions against IBM also had the support of ADAPSO.

 In 1970, ADR and Programmatics, a wholly owned subsidiary of ADR, received an out-of-court settlement of $1.4 million from IBM.
 IBM also agreed to serve as a supplier of Autoflow, which meant another potential $600,000 in revenues for ADR.

 The Librarian

 A popular ADR product was The Librarian, a version control system for IBM mainframe operating systems.
 In 1978, it was reported that The Librarian was in use at over 3,000 sites; by a decade later that number had doubled.

+Vollie

+Subsequently there was a Librarian/Online product, which depending upon its version allowed a user logged into IBM CICS to either submit a job to batch Librarian or to interactively update sources files in a split-screen interface.
+The Librarian/Online product was subsequently renamed Vollie, and was focused mostly on DOS/VS and DOS/VSE systems.